Ecological imperialism

+Examples for Crosby's concept

 In 1607, a group of colonists led by Captain John Smith arrived in North America and established the Jamestown colony in Virginia.
 Though at first it seemed the colonists would not survive the harsh conditions of the New World, ultimately it was the natives who could not survive the diseases of the Old World.
 "The colonizers brought along plants and animals new to the Americas, some by design and others by accident.
 Determined to farm in a European manner, the colonists introduced their domesticated livestock—honeybees, pigs, horses, mules, sheep, and cattle—and their domesticated plants, including wheat, barley, rye, oats, grasses, and grapevines.
 But the colonists also inadvertently carried pathogens, weeds, and rats."
 The introduction of these foreign species upset the balance of native species and severely hurt the way of life of the native population.

 The first major smallpox outbreak among natives was between 1616 and 1619 in Massachusetts.
 Native Americans had never seen a disease like this, and it wiped out entire settlements in nations such as the Abenaki, the Pawtucket, and the Wampanoag.
 "By wiping out the Indians, smallpox helped the colonists help themselves to land and resources formerly controlled by unfriendly native people.
 The Europeans could and did colonize virtually unchallenged in some areas."
 In 1633 there was another devastating epidemic.
 William Bradford, governor of the Plymouth Colony, observed that: "They lye on their hard matts, ye pox breaking and muttering, and running one into another, their skin cleaving (by reason thereof) to the matts they lye on; when they turn them, a whole side with flea off at once...and they will be all of a gore blood, most fearful to behold.
 Then being very sore, what with cold and other distempers, they dye like rotten sheep."
-Syphilis was a New World disease, which was brought back to Europe after settlers came back from the New World; it was extremely devastating, and ran rampant when brought back to the Old World as Syphilis was not as common back in Europe.